Darshan660/digital-resume/README.md

 ## Introduction

 Welcome to my digital resume!
 This project showcases my skills, experience, and projects in an interactive and visually appealing manner.
-It serves as an online portfolio and allows you to explore my professional background and accomplishments.
+It goes beyond the limitations of a static document and serves as an online portfolio which allows you to explore my professional background and accomplishments.

 ## Features